The Efficiency vs. Accuracy Trade-off: Optimizing RAG-Enhanced LLM Recommender Systems Using Multi-Head Early Exit

 where \(p^{(\ell)}(y|x)\) is the probability that $\textrm{Head}_\ell$ assigns to the correct ground truth token \(y\).

-In the training of multi-head architectures, it is beneficial to adopt a learning rate strategy that varies across the depth of the network.
-Specifically, shallower layers' heads are assigned higher learning rates compared to deeper layers.
-This strategy recognizes that shallower layers capture more generic features which are crucial early in the training process and may require more aggressive updates.
-Conversely, deeper layers, which adapt to more specific features, benefit from finer, more gradual updates.
+In training multi-head architectures, a depth-varying learning rate strategy is beneficial.
+Shallower layers, capturing generic features, are assigned higher learning rates for aggressive updates, while deeper layers, adapting to specific features, benefit from finer updates.
 The learning rate for each head \( n \), located at depth \( d_n \) in the architecture, is defined as follows:

-where: \begin{itemize} \item \(\lambda_0\) is the base learning rate. \item \(\beta\) is a decay constant that determines the rate of reduction in learning rate with increasing depth. \item \(d_\ell\) is the depth of the head, with shallower heads having a smaller \(d_\ell\). \end{itemize}
+where \(\lambda_0\) is the base learning rate, \(\beta\) controls the decay rate with depth, and \(d_\ell\) represents the head's depth, with shallower heads having a smaller \(d_\ell\).